DAIFerraraGraf/dai-lab-http-infrastructure/README.md

 `window.onload`: This function is executed when the page is fully loaded.
 It retrieves the ID of the object to be modified from the page URL (e.g., employesUpdate.html?id=1).
 Then, it makes a GET request to the API to fetch information about the object with that ID.

+Inside the file `login.html`, we added a javascript code to handle the login.
+It retrieves the login and the password and submit them to the API.
+If the login and the password are correct, the API will return a cookie with the role of the user and the id.
+We can then redirect the user to the correct page.